GSA/idmanagement.gov/_playbooks/playbook-ilm.md

 </div>

 ### Construct the User Journey
 Agencies should describe ILM from the user's perspective to help orient stakeholders and ensure focus on the user experience.
-A positive user experience is the outcome of an effective and efficient ILM program.
+A positive user experience is an important outcome of an effective and efficient ILM program.
 The [FIDO Alliance Guidance for U.S. Government Agency Deployment of FIDO Authentication](https://fidoalliance.org/white-paper-fido-alliance-guidance-for-u-s-government-agency-deployment-of-fido-authentication/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} describes such a user journey that includes support for Pre-PIV and No-PIV use cases.
-Agencies should consider establishing performance metrics for onboarding across use cases to support continuous improvement.
+Agencies should consider establishing performance metrics for onboarding and offboarding across use cases to help identify problems that arise and support continuous improvement.

 <img src="{{site.baseurl}}/assets/playbooks/fido-alliance-user-journey-diagram.png" alt="Diagram illustrating a typical agency user journey" width="800">